m-bartos/42_push_swap/README.md

 # 42_push_swap

-The goal of this project is to sort numbers in ascending order within a stack using only 11 predefined operations and one more stack.
+The goal of this project is to sort numbers in ascending order within a stack using only 11 predefined operations and one more stack with the lowest number of operations possible.

 ## Result visualization - sorting 100 random numbers
 ![push_swap](https://github.com/m-bartos/42_push_swap/assets/28412526/8b6993d4-8360-4bbd-854e-c648afdd5616)

 ## How to use
-The program is easy to use.
 * First, you need to make: `Make`
-* Run program with command: `./push_swap [random numbers]` example: `./push_swap 4 -19 1 23 50 -1`
+* Run the program with the command: `./push_swap [random numbers]` example: `./push_swap 4 -19 1 23 50 -1`
-* Output is set of instructions (see below)
+* Output is a set of instructions (see below).
 * If you want to check how many instructions were displayed, use pipe and `wc -l` command:
 `./push_swap 4 -19 1 23 50 -1 | wc -l`